-The Division of Cytopathology at the University of Mississippi Medical Center, Jackson, offers a one-year ACGME-approved fellowship program that includes advanced training in diagnostic gynecological and non-gynecological exfoliative cytopathology, fine-needle aspiration biopsy, specimen preparation, and laboratory management.
+The Division of Cytopathology at the University of Mississippi Medical Center, Jackson, offers two one-year ACGME-approved fellowship program that includes advanced training in diagnostic gynecological and non-gynecological exfoliative cytopathology, fine-needle aspiration biopsy, specimen preparation, and laboratory management.

 Fellows also participate in interdepartmental conferences and intradepartmental teaching of pathology residents and medical students.
 Involvement in clinical research leading to publication in a peer-reviewed journal is encouraged and well supported.
 Opportunities for elective rotation in surgical pathology are available.